 - 1. The DDR DIMM has only one notch on the center of module.
 The module will only fit in the right orientation. - 2.
 Insert the DIMM memory module vertically into the DIMM slot.
-Then push it in.

-3. The plastic clip at each side of the DIMM slot will automatically close.
+Then push it in until the golden finger on the memory module is deeply inserted in the socket. - 3.
+The plastic clip at each side of the DIMM slot will automatically close.